brightspot/react-examples/brightspot-routing/README.md

 ## What you will learn

-1. How to auto-generate permalinks based on user input.
+1. How to auto-generate permalinks based on user input
-2. How to query for content using `path` as a query variable with Brightspot's GraphQL API.
+2. How to query for content using `path` as a query variable with Brightspot's GraphQL API
-3. How to route a [React](https://reactjs.org/) application based on redirects entered into Brightspot.
+3. How to route a [React](https://reactjs.org/) application based on redirects entered into Brightspot

 ## Related examples